arsham/blush/README.md

 ### Colour Groups

-You can provide a number for a colour argument to create a colour group.
-For
+You can provide a number for a colour argument to create a colour group:
-example:

 ```bash
 $ blush -b1 match1 -b2 match2 -b1 match3 FILENAME